IanBohanan/VIVID-FastSim/README.md

   - `sudo apt install wireshark`

 - Add github passkey to Dockerfile
-    -Go to the fastsim directory and open the dockerfile -Replace line 5's "PUT_PASSKEY_HERE" in the URL with your own Github Personal Access Token
+  - Go to the fastsim directory and open the dockerfile
+  - Replace line 5's "PUT_PASSKEY_HERE" in the URL with your own Github Personal Access Token

 ### To Run Application
 - Running Application within VM Terminal